sql-formatter-org/sql-formatter-vscode/README.md

 - Trino (Presto)
 - TransactSQL

-## Issues

-Please report issues here: https://github.com/sql-formatter-org/sql-formatter/issues

-Use the FORMATTING template if it is an issue related the formatting of the SQL, otherwise, please use the VSCODE template for issues with running the VSCode Extension

 ## Configuration

 `SQL-Formatter-VSCode.SQLFlavourOverride`: Uses custom SQL Flavour to format `sql` files.
 Use this if you are using the Microsoft PostgreSQL or MSSQL Extensions since they do not provide a new language ID for VSCode.